lukso-network/docs/docs/guides/universal-receiver-delegate/set-default-implementation.md

 ### Step 3.4 - Send transaction via Key Manager

-Lastly, we need to send the transaction that will update the URD and its permissions on the Universal profile via the Key Manager.
+Lastly, we need to send the transaction that will update the URD and its permissions on the Universal Profile via the Key Manager.

 <Tabs>